Order Book

 Lazy Series Registration

-The order book supports lazy series registration—if the series doesn't exist when an order is filled, it's created automatically.
+The order book supports lazy series registration—if the series doesn't exist when an order is registered, it's created automatically.
+See Options Creation for validation rules and the creation flow.

 Security Considerations